LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 This script stores the working parameters, according to Appendices A and B <https://doi.org/10.3390/photonics12040400>.

-## Graphical representations of the source S directory contents
+## Graphical representations of the source S

 The folder [SourceGraphicalRepresentations](SourceGraphicalRepresentations) deals with the source of the scattered photons $S$ $[\textnormal{W/mm}^3]$, defined in (2) [Consiglieri, 2025a], and its graphical representations in Figure 2 [Consiglieri, 2025a].